birbkeks/ENAbbq_en/README.md

 ## Installation
 ### Automatic (recommended)
-1. Download the installer from the [Releases] tab (https://github.com/birbkeks/ENAbbq_en/releases/).
+1. Download the installer from the [Releases](https://github.com/birbkeks/ENAbbq_en/releases/) tab.
 2. Run the installer and install the Russifier.
 **P.S.
 On Linux, you need to go to "Compatibility" in the game properties and select Proton!**